DuckyMomo20012/image-n-crypt/README.md

 </details>

-## 3.12.
+### 3.12.
 Get specific image permissions information:

-Only return one permissions which match the sharedUserId.
+Only return one permission that matches the sharedUserId.

 <table>
 <tbody>